StephenCleary/CalculatedProperties/README.md

 No, seriously.
 That's it.

 `MyValue` and `MyCalculatedValue` will automatically raise `PropertyChanged` appropriately.
 Any time `MyValue` is set, both property values notify that they have been updated.
+This works even if they are properties on different ViewModels.

 It's magic!